 Robert Bosch GmbH and Robert Bosch LLC in multidistrict diesel emissions litigation involving other a number of vehicle manufacturers

 The UAW in obtaining a favorable settlement of claims in the bankruptcy of The Budd Company, Inc.

 Union Carbide Employee Pension Plan in an ERISA action against MetLife in Michigan federal court

 BNP Paribas in a lawsuit in New York Supreme Court concerning a derivatives trading fraud perpetrated by European and Caribbean co-conspirators

 Petitioners in California Public Employees’ Retirement System (CalPERS) v.
 ANZ Securities Inc. et al., in obtaining a landmark ruling from the U.S. Supreme Court holding that class-action tolling does not apply to the Securities Act’s statute of repose, which affirmed the absolute nature of statutes of repose for securities issuers and underwriters, as well as corporate officers and directors, and provided defendants with greater certainty about the scope of potential opt-outs from securities class actions.

-ING in earning the dismissal of Securities Act claims brought on behalf of investors in three separate offerings of securities and in successfully arguing for the affirmance of the dismissal of one of those offerings on appeal before the Second Circuit.
+ING in successfully arguing before the Second Circuit for the affirmance of the dismissal of Securities Act claims brought on behalf of investors in three separate offerings of securities

 The petitioner in Gabelli v.
 SEC before the United States Supreme Court, establishing that the general federal statute of limitations applicable to governmental civil penalty claims did not incorporate a discovery rule.